ultra000x/fclone/README.md

 ### Why No Results?

-- Target has a difficult password.
+- Targets has a difficult password.
 - You don't turn on **"Airplane Mode"** every 500 ids.
-- Your IP address is being blocked or spammed.
+- Your IP address has being blocked or spammed.
 - The Facebook system is having problems causing no crack results.

 ### I only get Checkpoints?

-- The target you entered has already executed by someone.
+- The target has already executed by someone.
+- The target is not good or you are unlucky.
 - Your provider is not suitable for this script.
-- The target you entered is not good or you are unlucky.

 ### Disclaimer!
 I hope you have familiarized yourself with the laws applicable in each country.
 As a developer, I cannot be held responsible for any consequences arising from your actions.
 Any errors or issues that may occur will be the sole responsibility of the script user.